UX Design & Product Case Studies

 What was the problem to be solved?

-GoReact is a video assessment and feedback application that was built to help learners master skills.
-Along with video recording and video assessment tools, the GoReact application provides a library which serves as a central hub to manage and organize video content and learning resources.
+GoReact is a video assessment and feedback platform built to help learners master skills.
+In addition to video recording and assessment tools, the GoReact application provides a library that serves as a central hub for managing and organizing video content and learning resources.
 Users can store, access, reuse, and share videos across courses and assignments without re-uploading content.
-The old library was confusing and didn’t function efficiently.
-Organizing files was difficult, sharing saved media with others didn’t always work properly, and there was no search capability making it hard for users to find files.
-Our product team wanted to make the library easy to navigate, easy to share files with others, and a useful place to save documents which could be re-used as many times as the user desired.
+The old library was confusing and inefficient.
+Organizing files was difficult, sharing saved media with others didn’t always work properly, and there was no search capability, making it hard for users to find files.
+Our product team wanted to make the library easy to navigate, easy to share files with others, and a useful place to save documents that could be reused as many times as the user desired.

 What was my role on the project?